I want to sell my car private party – but I still have a loan balance

 Woman driving a car on residential road.

 But what if you still owe money on your car?
 Will that affect your ability to sell it?
-Not at all—as long as you make enough from the sale to pay off your loan.
+Not at all — if you make enough from the sale to pay off your loan, or you have enough cash available to make up for any difference between the sale price and the payoff.

 Car loan terms are getting longer, and it’s common to outgrow your vehicle before you’ve finished paying it off.
 In fact, most of the cars sold today already have an existing lien on them.
 A lien means the seller still owes money on the car; until it’s paid off, the lender holds the title.